alexandrebuffet/embed-block-for-matterport/README.md

 ### Installation from within WordPress

 1. Visit **Plugins > Add New**
-2. Search for **Embed Matterport**
+2. Search for **Embed Block for Matterport**
-3. Install and activate the Embed Matterport plugin
+3. Install and activate the Embed Block for Matterport plugin

 ### Manual installation

-1. Upload the entire `embed-matterport` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `embed-block-for-matterport` folder to the `/wp-content/plugins/` directory
 2. Visit **Plugins**
-3. Activate the Embed Matterport plugin
+3. Activate the Embed Block for Matterport plugin

 ## Requirements